opendevstack/ods-provisioning-app/client/README.md

 ### 3. Test the setup

 Run `yarn start:dev` and when it succeeded open `http://localhost:4200` in your browser.
 You should see the Angular app starting.
 The app will automatically reload if you change any of the source files.

 ## Development

 ### Dev Server

 `yarn start:dev`: Starts a live reload dev server on `http://localhost:4200/`

+### Dev Server with SSL localhost

+Depending on the authentication strategy configured in Spring Boot it might be necessary to serve localhost over https so that the app behaves correctly.
+Although not ideal, we discovered this as the most effortless solution in the time of writing.

+1. Create a self-signed certificate and add it to your OS - we found [this article](https://medium.com/@richardr39/using-angular-cli-to-serve-over-https-locally-70dab07417c8) quite helpful to set it up.
+2. We recommend creating `sslcert` folder - the `.gitignore` file already includes this naming.
+3. As mentioned in the article create a new script entry in `package.json`.
+We recommend naming it `start:dev:ssl`, like this:

+`"start:dev:ssl": "ng serve --proxy-config proxy.conf.json --ssl --ssl-key ./sslcert/localhost.key --ssl-cert ./sslcert/localhost.crt"`

 ### Build